-- Approve or deny petitions for equivalency - Create and maintain forms/grids/matrices that are needed for the process of petitioning for equivalency as approved by the Academic Senate. - Reports to the Academic Senate as needed or requested. - Stay informed regarding changes to the minimum qualifications defined by the state chancellor's office. - Deadline to submit a petition for equivalency is two weeks prior to next regularly scheduled meeting.
+- Approve or deny petitions for equivalency - Forms/grids/matrices that are needed for the process of petitioning for equivalency as approved by the Academic Senate shall be created and maintained by the committee. - Reports to the Academic Senate as needed or requested by the Academic Senate. - Outgoing report from committee chair to new chair of committee when necessary. - Interaction with state representatives to academic senate regarding changes to minimum qualifications defined by the state chancellor's office.

-- The Equivalency Committee shall have a total of five (5) members, including the Chair.
+- The Equivalency Committee shall have a total of seven (7) members or number established by the Academic Senate, including the Chair.
 The President of the Academic Senate, with the advice of the Academic Senate Executive Committee, shall appoint the Equivalency Committee membership.
-The Equivalency Committee membership should include certificated full-time faculty representatives of academic and vocational programs. - Equivalency Committee members shall serve a two academic year term and be available for committee work during the summer as needed.
+The Equivalency Committee membership should include certificated full-time faculty representatives of academic and vocational programs. - Equivalency Committee members shall serve a two academic year term and be available for committee work falling into the summer as needed.
 A member may serve multiple consecutive terms, although rotating membership is encouraged.
-No more than four new members should be added at the beginning of a new academic year.
+No more than 4 new members should be added at the beginning of a new academic year. - In the event that a member can no longer serve on the Equivalency Committee, the Senate President, with the advice of the Academic Senate Executive Committee, shall appoint a replacement.
+In making appointments, the Senate President should attempt to maintain representation with respect to disciplines when appointing replacements. - Each member of the Equivalency Committee will be provided with the current copy of the current Minimum Qualifications for Faculty and Administrators in California Community Colleges (see supporting documents below), which outlines the basic standards for certificated employment at a California community college.
+If possible, a current electronic file of the Minimum Qualifications for Faculty and Administrators in California Community Colleges will be available on the human resource section of the SCCCD district website.
+All committee members must have a copy (electronically or hard copy) of the Minimum Qualifications for Faculty and Administrators in California for Faculty and Copy of the Minimum Qualifications for Faculty and Each copy (electronically or hard copy) of the Minimum Qualifications for Faculty and Administrators in California Community Colleges.